The Irishman(2019)

 Scorcesse like Speilberg once had a talent for walking the line between historical drama Oscar bait and popcorn genre flick.
 This was a recognition that within the world of cinema there are different audiences, and that knowing how to appeal to different groups was a strength not a weakness.
 Not everyone wants to sit on Joe Pesci's and hear stories about "wise guys".

+Unlike Spielberg, Scorcesse has come to insist that the same audience should be watching all of his films, or they don't really understand cinema.
+There aren't different kinds of movies for different folks in different moods, there is just the great art he makes and the garbage the rest of the world consumes.
+"It's my union and once you see it that way it's really very simple".
 Martin Scrocese has become Adam Driver's character from his own film, "The Silence"(spoiler alert) a catholic missionary in feudal Japan, who comes to realize the villagers he has been preaching to and who have been martyring themselves based on his teachings, do not see any distinction between "son of god" and "god of sun", and are outcast both to Japan and the Catholic Church.
 This is the position of the alienated cinephile, who insists to contemporary movie audiences, that cinema peaked in 1960's(Hollywood's golden age) or during the Silent Era or before the introduction of Color.
 For the cinephile the movie theater is church, but for the general audience/pagans there is no recongizable distinction between cinema and movies (or big screen and little screen for that matter).
 It all ends up on streaming in the end.

 The tragedy of "The Silence" is that the priests cannot imagine a world outside of themselves, a world where their God was not all encompassing for everyone.
 Scorcese cannot imagine a world where the movie theater is not the center of American culture.
 It's not though, the device your reading this on is.
 Audiences haven't turned away from Scorcese's mob movies not because we don't understand them, like Peggy we know them all to well, and we are simply tired of the listening to the same old bullshit.